 According to the “Absolute Maximum Ratings” table on page 1, the maximum power dissipation is 2W when the ambient temperature Ta = 25C, so we should be safe here as well.

 - Excellent tutorial on using transistors as a switch, but I’m not convinced they addressed properly the issue of reduced gain in saturation

 - Much more concise tutorial containing less theory and more practical

 - Example showing how to create an H-bridge using transistors

 - We have calculated this for the worst case current draw, which is when the motor is stalled.
 How does our transistor switch perform with the motor is operating at the other extreme, the no-load current of only 76 mA?
 How do we verify that the transistor is still saturated, i.e. turned on?

 - This example of course requires a freewheeling diode, which will be added when I add the schematics.

-- Example 2 will be a 2N2222 followed by a TIP31, to show how multiple stages can be used.
+- Include an example of a 2N2222 followed by a TIP31, to show how multiple stages can be used.